-The totalizer 'Cut off' is the input value at which the totalizer stops counting and is represented in engineering units.
+The totalizer Cut off is the input value at which the totalizer stops counting and is represented in engineering units.

 While the totalizer is active it is recorded in the totalizer log.
 However, in normal chart view it is not displayed on the front panel of the unit.
-To display the totalizer the Indicator view in the group Configuration page must be enabled.
+To display the totalizer the indicator view must be enabled in the group configuration page.

-Once enabled the totalizer is displayed along with the instantaneous flow rate:
+Once enabled the totalizer is displayed together with the instantaneous flow rate: